 A new, low-cost ‘optofluidic’ system designed at U of T Engineering could enable buildings to save energy by dynamically changing the appearance of their exteriors.
 The inspiration for the approach came from marine organisms such as fish, crabs and krill.

-“I don’t think it’s stretching the analogy too much to see buildings as living organisms,” says MASc candidate Raphael Kay (MSE), who is supervised by Professor Ben Hatton (MSE).
+“I don’t think it’s stretching the analogy too much to see buildings as living organisms,” says MASc candidate Raphael Kay (MIE), who is supervised by Professor Ben Hatton (MSE).

 “They have a metabolism, in terms of inward and outward energy flow.
 And they must respond to changing environmental conditions to maintain a comfortable and well-functioning interior.”